Privileged Account Management (PAM)

 However, you cannot manage your privileged accounts if you don’t know how many you have or where they are.
 Start by using a privileged account discovery tool.
 A discovery tool will speed up your knowledge and understanding of how many privileged accounts you think you have versus how many you will discover with a thorough search and review.
 Knowing where your privileged accounts reside throughout your environment is only the first step.
 You should go further and conduct an audit to identify the location of all privileged accounts properly.

-Next, follow the Privileged Account Management lifecycle approach for an invaluable method for ensuring any PAM solution covers all your needs in safeguarding your privileged accounts.
-The entire process is shown below the diagram below and described in detail in the free eBook Privileged Account Management for Dummies (See below).
+Next, follow the Privileged Access Management Lifecycle approach for an invaluable method for ensuring any PAM solution covers all your needs in safeguarding your privileged accounts.
+The entire process is shown in the diagram below and described in detail in the free eBook Privileged Account Management for Dummies.

 What’s the difference between Privileged Account Management and Privileged Access Management?